 anIntegerArray[2] = 30;

 Here we declared an anIntegerArray array of size 5, but we only assigned three values to it.
-In this condition, the remaining values assigned to default values (0 in this case).
+In this condition, the remaining values are assigned to default values (0 in this case).

-The above array will be:
+The above one will be:

 Accessing Java Array Elements